What is Private Limited Company?

 - No minimum capital required

-There was a minimum paid-up share capital requirement of Rs.
-1 lakh previously, but that is omitted now.
+Earlier, there was a requirement for minimum paid-up share capital Rs.
+1 lakh but that is omitted now.

-Private companies cannot freely transfer their shares to the public like public companies.
-Due to this reason stock exchanges never list private companies.
+Private limited companies are not allowed to freely transfer their shares to the public as compared to the public limited companies.
+This is the reason that stock exchange do not list the private companies.

 - “Private Limited”